Every time when we talk about Rohingya people we never consider them as just a community of human beings.

 THE ROHINGYA CRISIS

-The tension between Rohingyas and Myanmar government exploded since 1982.
+The tension between Rohingyas and Myanmar government exploded in 1982.

 And the main cause of this tension was the 1982 citizenship law of Myanmar, which prohibits Rohingya people from being a citizen of Myanmar.